gateremark/numpy/README.md

 Made easy-follow up code for beginners in Numpy.
 Credits to Keith Galli

-Follow up the code with the clip below: https://www.youtube.com/watch?v=QUT1VHiLmmI&t=497s
+Follow up the code with the following clip for ease in the learning: https://www.youtube.com/watch?v=QUT1VHiLmmI&t=497s

 (Added extra stuff to make everything understandable and easy to grasp)